theupdateframework/pep-maximum-security-model/README.rst

 release process: developers may upload distributions and then have PyPI sign for their distributions.

-In the minimum security model much of release process is handled in an automated fashion by online roles, but this simplified approach requires that cryptographic signing keys be stored on PyPI infrastructure.
-Unfortunately, cryptographic keys that are stored online are vulnerable to theft, and thus distributions that are signed by these keys can be easily forged if attackers compromised the server(s) that rely on these signing keys.
-The maximum security model is an extension to the minimum model that allows PyPI to survive a repository compromise and permit developers to sign for the distributions that they make available to PyPI users.
+In this minimum security model, much of the release process is handled in an automated fashion by online roles, but this simplified approach requires that cryptographic signing keys be stored on the PyPI infrastructure.
+Unfortunately, cryptographic keys that are stored online are vulnerable to theft, and thus distributions that are signed by these keys can be easily forged if attackers compromise the server(s) that rely on these signing keys.
+The maximum security model is an extension to the minimum model that allows PyPI to survive a repository compromise and permits developers to sign for the distributions that they make available to PyPI users.

 Although the maximum security model provides additional protections while still supporting continuous delivery of distributions, it was postponed for several
-reasons:
+reasons: {LV: I would reorder this sentence to put the main point first.
+Also, is the point that it was postponed or that it is separate from PEP 458?]: "The maximum security model provides .... delivery of distributions.
+However, for the following reasons, it is [___?__] as a separate PEP:

 1. A build farm (distribution wheels on supported platforms are generated on PyPI infrastructure for each project) may possibly complicate matters.